ekmungai/eloquent-ifrs/README.md

 ## Installation

 Use composer to Install the package into your laravel application.
-Laravel IFRS requires PHP versions 5.6 - 7.2.
+Laravel IFRS requires PHP version 7.2 and Laravel Framework version 6.0 and above.

 #### For production